MIbnEKhalid/NodeJsUserPortal/README.md

 # Portal Mbk Tech Studio

-**Note:** For an enhanced editing experience in Visual Studio Code, install the `Nunjucks Templates` extension to better view and edit `.njk` files.
+**Note:** For an enhanced editing experience in Visual Studio Code, install the `Nunjucks Templates` extension to better view and edit `.handlebars ` files.

 ## File & Folder Structure
 ```